xtc-tools/xtc/README.md

 ## Test Installation

-Validate installation by launching all tests with:
+Validate installation by launching minimal sanity tests with:

+    make test

+## Contributing

+For contributions to XTC, one should run the `check` target which runs all acceptance tests:

     make check

-Refer to the Makefile commands in order to launch individually `lit` tests or `pytest` tests.
+Refer to the `Makefile` targets in order to launch individually `lit` tests,  `pytest` tests or type checks.

 ## Exploration